sethmerck/Car_Data/README.md

 ## How It's Made:

-**Tech used:** BeautifulSoup, Pandas, Seaborn, Matplotlib, and Streamlit libraries in Python; Tableau; GitHub Actions
+**Tech used:** BeautifulSoup, Pandas, Seaborn, Matplotlib, and Streamlit libraries in Python; GitHub Actions; Tableau

 I used the BeautifulSoup library in Python to scrape used car listing data in Georgia from cars.com.
 Then cleaned up the data collected and saved it as a CSV file using Pandas.